Functions of bounded fractional variation and fractal currents: Change of variables and Brouwer degree

-The following lines are with only slight modifications also contained in \cite{Z2}.
+The discussion just below is with only slight modifications also contained in \cite{Z2}.
 Assume that $T \in \bN_n(X)$ is a normal current in some metric space $X$ and let $0 \leq a < b \leq 1$.
 As in \cite[Theorem~5.2]{W}, which is a small modification of the cone construction in \cite[Proposition~10.2]{AK}, the multilinear functional $\curr{a,b} \times T : \Lip([0,1] \times X)^{n+2} \to \R$ given by

 defines an element in $\bN_{n+1}([0,1] \times X)$.
 Out of convenience we put the $\ell_1$-metric on the product $[0,1] \times X$.
 It is also important to note that $\curr{a,b} \times T \in \bI_{n+1}([0,1] \times X)$ in case $T \in \bI_n(X)$.
-This construction of a product current has similar properties as the classical one \cite[\S 4.1.8]{F} and for example satisfies the homotopy formula
+This construction of a product current has similar properties as the classical one \cite[Section~4.1.8]{F} and for example satisfies the homotopy formula

 where the current $\curr t \times T$ in $\bN_n([0,1] \times X)$ is given by

 From the definition of mass and of $\curr{a,b} \times T$ it is straight forward to show that

 Consider a map $\varphi : X \to \ell_\infty$ and assume that the sequence $\balpha = (\alpha_i)_{i \in \N}$ in $]0,1]$ and $H \geq 0$ are such that